 Training package development: during stage 2, we generally develop two lots of draft packs, which incoprorate rounds of public consultation and feedback opportunities.
 Draft packs are made available as downloads on the project page, with further information on how members of the public can provide their feedback.
 We often advertise these activities in our regular newsletter.

 Industry validation: the traning package components are now at a stage where we can seek validation on the developed components.
 Validation gives industry and the public the opportunity to provide their 'seal of approval' on the developed training package components before we move into our quality assurance stages.

 Quality assurance: this is our editorial and equity stage, where we provide our validated training package components to selected quality assurance panel member(s) for their advice and input.
 Feedback is considered carefully before finalising and submission to the AISC.

 AISC approval: the AISC considers the new training pack components for approval and implementation, with official sign-off by the State Training Authorities, the respective IRC Chair and submission to the Department.

-Endorsed and released: once project components have been endorsed and approved for implementation, they are uploaded to training.gov.au for public use in the VET system.
+Endorsed: once project components have been endorsed and approved for implementation, they are uploaded to training.gov.au for public use in the VET system.